 The design guidelines for Sun Peak are based upon the premise that land development should combine cohesively with the natural surroundings while promoting a quality lifestyle.
-New development shall be carefully related to the environment as part of the; region's natural surroundings.
-In this manner a sense of continuity through architecture; and site design is developed and a regional vocabulary established for future developments.
+New development shall be carefully related to the environment as part of the region's natural surroundings, providing for continuity through architecture and site design.

 Materials and designs shall reinforce existing forms creating a harmonious community.
 A strong architectural statement can be made if new designs reflect historical ones or are historical derivatives.
-However, in a mountainous setting such as that of Sun Peak, the architectural statement ought to also respond to the expectations of its potential users.
-In this instance, a rustic, mountain contemporary flavor can be incorporated into the overall theme.
-Materials such as wood and stone are appropriate for such a setting and assist in providing continuity to the finished development.
-In using these materials, each new building will reinforce and be reinforced by the buildings that have gone before.
+However, in a mountainous setting such as Sun Peak, the architectural statement should also respond to the expectations of its potential users.
+In this instance, a rustic, mountain- contemporary flavor can be incorporated into the overall theme.
+Materials such as wood, glass and stone are appropriate for such a setting and assist in providing continuity to the finished product.

 Sun Peak is an area of striking and unique natural beauty.
-The neighborhoods proposed for this terrain are intended to blend with and become a part of this beauty.
-The intention of these guidelines is to establish an overall character and atmosphere for the property that will accomplish this goal.
-Further, it is intended that these guidelines will excite interest and encourage individual property owners in their design efforts resulting in the creation of a special and unique development.
+The neighborhoods proposed for the terrain are intended to blend with and become a part of this beauty.
+These design guidelines are meant to establish an overall character and atmosphere for the property that will accomplish this goal.
+Further, it is intended that these guidelines will create interest and excite individual property owners in their design efforts, resulting in the creation of a special and unique development.

-The guidelines will be used in conjunction with a formal architectural review process.
-They are not intended to serve as a "building code" but are provided as a reference tool to assist lot owners, architects and builders in preparation of designs that will meet with SPDRC approval.
+The guidelines will be used in conjunction with the Sun Peak CC&R's and Supplemental CC&R's for the individual neighborhoods., along with a formal architectural review process.
+The guidelines are not intended to serve as a "building code" but are provided as a reference tool to assist lot owners, architects and builders in preparation of designs that will meet with SPDRC for review and approval.
 While these guidelines will define acceptable design parameters for the project, the intent is to allow some flexibility within those parameters for design creativity.